bemoid/bemoid/scss/components/group/group.md

 ### Overlapping items

 As you can see in the basic example, borders of the items stack next to each other and don't create a coherent interface.
-Use `.group--overlapped` modifier class to resolve this problem.
+Use `.group--overlap` modifier class to resolve this problem.

 > Your grouped items have a thicker border?
 You can control the size of the overlap with a `$group-overlap` variable.